Analyst Training Program

 - Community Training Weekends (CTWs) in December and May involve the participation of members of the Chicago Society of Jungian Analysts (CSJA).
 During the Fall and Spring CTWs, the schedule is modified, and CSJA analysts join the ATP candidates for some of the class sessions.

-Tuition is currently $4,950 per year and may increase annually with the cost of living.
+Tuition for the 2023-2024 year will be $5,200 and may increase annually with the cost of living.
 Tuition includes: